albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 .. figure:: ../images/winshortcut.jpg

           Contents of the link properties dialog for the example above.
-Extended target folder input field to have the whole path visible.
+Extended target directory input field to have the whole path visible.

 .. |Little Navmap Icon| image:: ../images/littlenavmap.svg